 Understanding the roles and functions of your credit score and credit report can be crucial to your financial well-being.

 Check your free credit report and FICO score at least once per year.
-(Due to the pandemic, you can check your credit report weekly through April 2021.)
 Pay attention to behaviors on your credit report that are heavily weighted toward your credit score.
 If something looks off, look into it.
 It could be the difference between approval or denial, so get ahead of it.